Basic Search [?]

 Guided Search [?]

 Centrolene mariaelenae Cisneros-Heredia and McDiarmid, 2006, Zootaxa, 1244: 4.
 Holotype: DFCH-USFQ C125, by original designation.
 Type locality: "along a stream, tributary of the Jambue River, ca. 16 km S from Zamora, Podocarpus National Park (ca. 04° 15′ S, 78° 56′ W, 1820 m), on the western slope of Contrafuerte de Tzunantza, Cordilla Oriental, eastern slopes of the Andes, Provincia de Zamora-Chinchipe, Republic of Ecuador".

 Chimerella mariaelenae — Guayasamin, Castroviejo-Fisher, Trueb, Ayarzagüena, Rada, and Vilà, 2009, Zootaxa, 2100: 31.

-Amazonian Andean slopes, 1400-1820 m elevation, in the provinces of Napo, Tungurahua, Morona-Santiago, and Zamora-Chinchipe, Ecuador, possibly into adjacent southern Colombia.
+Amazonian Andean slopes, 1400-1820 m elevation, in the provinces of Napo, Tungurahua, Morona-Santiago, and Zamora-Chinchipe, Ecuador, on to the Kampankis Mountains between the Santiago and Morona rivers of northwestern Peru, and possibly into adjacent southern Colombia.

 Please note: these links will take you to external websites not affiliated with the American Museum of Natural History.
 We are not responsible for their content.